Was Oscar Wilde Interviewed While In prison?

 —For instance, Wilde is quoted as placing himself in the hands of his friends, which he did do.
 Further, Wilde is tentative about his plans, which was also the case: while arrangements were made for his immediate departure to France, Wilde was doubtful about it and considered seeking seclusion and solace in a Catholic retreat in London—which he actually attempted and was refused.
 (Sturgis p.
 628).
 There seems to be no other way for Batho to have known any of these, and other, details before, or even after Wilde’s release.

 —Finally, and perhaps most strikingly, Wilde was asked if he will write under his own name.
-“Most assuredly,” he says, “as presently disposed”.
-First, why would Wilde say “most assuredly” if he never intended, and never did, write under his own name?
-Is it not the case that Wilde’s imperative is in what he goes on to say, that he would write “most assuredly as presently disposed“.
+“Most assuredly,” he says, “as presently disposed” First, why would Wilde say “most assuredly” if he never intended, and never did, write under his own name?
+Is it not the case that the assurance of Wilde’s imperative is in what he goes on to say, that he would write “most assuredly as presently disposed“.
 It is difficult to see what else Wilde could have meant by this expression other than what came to pass.
 That he was presently disposed in prison where he was known by his prison cell number C.3.3., the name under which he published his first written work after prison: The Ballad of Reading Gaol.
+And so. most assuredly Wilde did continue write as he was presently disposed

 © John Cooper, 2021